Jacksonville Landing: Events

 The Landing hosted more than 300 events each year including Florida/Georgia Weekend Celebrations, the annual Christmas Tree Lighting, New Year’s Eve and Gator Bowl Celebrations, St. Patrick’s Day, the Jacksonville Jazz Festival and July 4 fireworks.

 Weekly events included year-round live entertainment in the center courtyard every Friday, Saturday and Sunday.
 The bands offered a variety of music including classic rock, oldies, contemporary, jazz, and top 40.
 The Landing also hosted national country concerts and classic rock concerts in the spring, summer and fall each year.

-In September, 2010, The Landing announced a partnership with Downtown Vision to host an every Friday Farmer's Market from 10am to 2pm.
+In September 2010, Sleiman Enterprises announced a partnership with Downtown Vision to host an every Friday Farmer's Market from 10 a.m.
+EDT to 2 p.m.
+EDT.
 The market was relocated from Hemming Plaza.
-Since relocating to The Landing the market averaged over 40 vendors each week.
+Since relocating to The Landing, the market averaged over 40 vendors each week.

 The Landing also hosted events for the community, such as charity walks and runs and the Earth Day Ecology Fair.

 Museum

 The Landing allowed the Jacksonville Maritime Museum to use unoccupied retail space to display their collection of large-scale model ships for seven years, beginning in 1990.
-It was a positive for both parties; the museum increased their exposure with a free venue and the Landing filled an otherwise empty storefront and offered a free attraction to increase foot traffic.
+It was a positive for both parties; the museum increased its exposure with a free venue, and the Landing filled an otherwise empty storefront and offered a free attraction to increase foot traffic.
 Jacksonville Maritime Museum Society President John Lockhart explained, "Every time they would get a new tenant, they would move us to another empty space."
-That situation occurred five times in seven years, but in mid-November, 1997, the museum was given seven days to vacate in preparation for a new tenant.
+That situation occurred five times in seven years, but in mid-November 1997, the museum was given seven days to vacate in preparation for a new tenant.
 "This time, they just ran out of empty space," commented Lockhart.
 Many exhibits were put into storage.

-In October 2011, the museum was invited to return to the landing, and was given a large space to use.
+In October 2011, the museum was invited to return to the landing and was given a large space to use.
 Their former home on the Southbank of the Riverwalk was demolished as part of a larger renovation that included Friendship Fountain.